trytouca/trytouca/docs/sdk/cpp/core-api.md

 ### Customizing Data Serialization

-Touca SDK type system has built-in support for many commonly-used types of the C++ standard library and can easily be extended to support custom data types, such as `Date`.
+Touca C++ SDK has built-in support for many commonly-used types of the standard library and can be extended to support custom data types.

 Consider the following definition for a user-defined type `Date`.